apify/crawlee/README.md

         requestList,

         // The crawler downloads and processes the web pages in parallel, with a concurrency
-        // automatically managed based on the available system memory and CPU (using the AutoscaledPool class).
+        // automatically managed based on the available system memory and CPU (see AutoscaledPool class).
         // Here we define some hard limits for the concurrency.
         minConcurrency: 10,
         maxConcurrency: 50,